ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 ## Concept

-For escape the castle, we are going to make a map of game world in which main character "Thomas" is trying to escape a castle by collecting some items.
+To escape the castle, we are going to make a map of game world in which main character "Thomas" is trying to escape a castle by collecting some items.
 In this rough concept we already have an idea of what the rules of this world will be:
 Thomas will only be able to move from one room to another if the rooms are beside each other and if the entrance is open.
 We also know which items are needed to be able to advance in the "game", where they are and where they will be needed.